ansible/ansible/rst/modules.rst

 *dest*:

-* absolute path to a file on the filesystem.
 * alias for 'path'.
 Sets an absolute path to a file on the filesystem when used with 'state=file'.
 When used with 'state=link', sets the destination to create a symbolic link defined by 'src' key.

 *state*: